home-assistant-tutorials/10.toggle-card-typescript/README.md

 the `src/` folder.
 All types of identifiers like class names etc. are renamed to match the current tutorial.

-Running `npm install` to install the libraries.
-Running `npm run watch`, creating the toggle `tcts`, adding the new resource `/local/tutor/10.toggle-card-typescript/dist/card.js` and adding the card to the dashboard.
+I run `npm install` to install the libraries.
+I run `npm run watch`, create the toggle `tcts`, add the new resource `/local/tutor/10.toggle-card-typescript/dist/card.js` and add the card to the dashboard.

 ![editor](img/editor.png)